mdgolammafuz/AeroCast/README.md

 *Prophet baseline:* Prophet performs poorly on this hourly 1-step-ahead setup (RMSE ≈ 13.8°F).
 It is optimized for smooth trend + seasonality rather than short-horizon, persistence-dominated forecasting, so we treat it as a non-competitive reference and focus on GRU vs naive.

+### Prediction API performance (local k6 run)

+We ran a k6 load test against the `/predict` endpoint on a single Uvicorn worker (local laptop, 50 VUs, 40s, JSON body with a 24-step sequence).

+From `bench/k6_summary.json`:

+- **Throughput:** ~206 requests/second (8.2k requests over 40 seconds)
+- **p95 latency:** ~20 ms
+- **Error rate:** 0% (all responses HTTP 200, single endpoint)

+These numbers are from a local dev environment, but they show that the FastAPI + GRU prediction endpoint stays well under 50 ms p95 even under moderate concurrent load.

+### Simulated drift detection (heatwave demo)

+For the synthetic drift demo we use a 1D temperature stream (calm → heatwave) and a simple rule-based detector:

+- Drift is defined as the 6-point rolling mean of temperature crossing **38 °C**.
+- The detector scans `logs/prediction_history.csv` every few seconds and logs events to `logs/drift.log`.

+On a single COOL→HOT episode, `scripts/eval_drift_sim.py` produced `bench/drift_eval.json`:

+- **True Positives:** 1
+- **False Positives:** 0
+- **False Negatives:** 0
+- **Precision / Recall:** 1.0 / 1.0 (for this run)
+- **Average detection latency:** ~0.1 minutes (~6 seconds)

+This is a small, controlled demo, not a full ROC study – its purpose is to show that the detector actually fires when the simulated heatwave hits and does not spam alerts during the calm period.

 ---

 ## 4. Two pipelines